sbhambani/simple-helloworld-api-client/README.md

 # simple-helloworld-api-client
-Example project to under feign client with circuit breaker and load balancer
+Example project to understand feign client with circuit breaker and load balancer